Jo Ah Sundrani PharmD, MBA, President

 Elizabeth Beard PharmD, Director, Social Events Chair

 Elizabeth Beard moved to DFW after graduating in 2019 from The University of Texas at Austin College of Pharmacy.
-She currently works in a retail pharmacy and has a passion for patient care and community service.
+She currently works in nuclear pharmacy at Siemens Healthineers/PETNET Solutions.
 Elizabeth is excited to advance the profession of pharmacy through her role as Director with DAPA.
-She lives with her husband, a blind cat, and a crazy dog and enjoys trying new restaurants, exploring nature, and modern art.
+She lives with her husband, a blind cat, and a crazy dog and enjoys trying new restaurants, travel, and modern art.

 Emery Johnson RPh, PD, DAPA Advisor, Nominating Committee Member